nikhilsingh13/nikhilsingh13.github.io/_posts/2024-07-21-python-animations-in-action-economic-and-health-trends.md

 ## Conclusion

 While wealth enables health investments, the relationship isn't linear.
 Two key takeaways:
-1. **Critical threshold**: ~$5k GDP/capita brings biggest health jumps
+1. **Critical threshold**: ~$5k GDP/capita brings biggest health jumps.
 2. **Post-$30k plateau:** Beyond this point, additional wealth has diminishing health returns.

 This was just one lens on how data storytelling can surface deeper insights.
 If you're presenting to decision-makers, **show trends that matter, but don't lose them in the glitter**.

-More experiments on the way 🚀
+More experiments on the way! 🚀